How are you selling? Webify (v0.1) Edition

 In this case it will be a subdomain.

-And we will be needing from Cloudflare:
+And we will be needing these artifacts from Cloudflare:

 CLOUDFLARE_API = 'https://api.cloudflare.com/client/v4'